 India-Iran should expedite Chabahar project: Afghanistan

-Mumbai, Jan 18: Iran Foreign Minister Mohammad Javad Zarif on Friday said India and Iran need to work together to expedite rail connectivity to Afghanistan and procurement of equipment for development of Chabahar Port.
+Mumbai, Jan 18: Iran Foreign Minister Mohammad Javad Zarif on Friday said India and Iran need to work together to expedite rail connectivity to Afghanistan and procurement of equipment for the development of Chabahar Port.

-The minister who was in the city said that India has good relations with Iran as well as US and can play a role in bringing both the countries to negotiating table.
+The minister who was in the city said that India has good relations with Iran as well as the US and can play a role in bringing both the countries to negotiating table.

-Despite the US exempting India from sanctions imposed on Iran for the development of the port in Novermber 2018, the European and Chinese suppliers who had bagged contracts to supply equipment for the port have been reluctant to deliver, fearing adverse impact on their business with the US.
+Despite the US exempting India from sanctions imposed on Iran for the development of the port in November 2018, the European and Chinese suppliers who had bagged contracts to supply equipment for the port have been reluctant to deliver, fearing the adverse impact on their business with the US.

 "Chabahar Port is essential for Afghanistan and Central Asia.
 There are several problems and we made several advances on them.
 One of them is that our Parliament has recently approved the expansion of the free zone," he said.